youtube/cobalt/cobalt/content/fonts/README.md

                   'package_fallback_symbols': 1,

 *  'limited_with_jp' -- A significantly smaller package than 'standard'.
-This package removes the 'bold' weighted non-CJK fallback fonts (the 'normal' weight is still included and is used to synthesize bold), removes the FCC fonts (which must be provided by the system or downloaded from the web), and replaces standard CJK with low quality CJK.
+This package removes all but 'normal' and 'bold' weighted sans-serif and serif, removes the FCC fonts (which must be provided by the system or downloaded from the web), removes the 'bold' weighted non-CJK fallback fonts (the 'normal' weight is still included and is used to synthesize bold), and replaces standard CJK with low quality CJK.
 However, higher quality Japanese is still included.
 Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese and Korean.
 This package is ~10.9MB.